pseudopulse/BetterDrones/README.md

 - Energy Shield that switches on for 5 seconds after dealing 1000% total damage, blocks projectiles from the outside.

 # Changelog
+## 1.2.5
+- made drones not make idle noise
+- smoothed out orbital movement for real this time
 ## 1.2.3
 - Added orbit offsets for solus probes and strike drones
 ## 1.2.2